farminf/pannellum-react/README.md

 Additionally, by Getting refrence of the component, you can get the pannellum **Viewer** calling `getViewer()` which gives all the available functions of the viewer such as `getPitch`, `setPitch` , `getyaw` and etc. find [here](https://pannellum.org/documentation/api/#viewer)

+Moreover, you can force render the component using `forceRender()` in case if you change a prop and didn't change constantly.(example would be hotspot: if you want to update hotspot dynamically, better to call forceRender after updating the hotspots)

 > example `this.PanImage.current.getViewer().getPitch()`, PanImage is ref of the component.

 > This is working also for the video component